 Improve your project management expertise

-While cyber security skills are becoming more and more valuable to companies, IT security project management is now an extremely specialised and in-demand role.
+While cyber security skills are becoming more and more valuable to companies, IT security project management leads as an extremely specialised and in-demand role.

 Security projects now take weeks or months to establish as there is a huge amount of planning and development to deal with.
 A cybersecurity project manager is going to have to develop a plan to integrate new security measures with existing systems and create a training, upgrade and maintenance programmes to go along with it.